I am going to try and lump all the information that pertains to all of the

 includes the bending and mocking up of the belt line tubes from the plans.

-easily customizable to add you own style o the final outcome.
-I do not provide
+size of the chassis or just to add you own style to the final outcome.
+I do not

-suspension mount points due to the sheer numbers of ways of doing it, however
+provide suspension mount points due to the sheer numbers of ways of doing it,

-you can copy exactly what I have is you happen to run the same drive train by
+however you can copy exactly what I have if you desire using the 4 ink numbers I

 the basics to a link suspension,